k1ut3h/key-value-store/README.md

 ---

 ## TODO:
-- implement a server that stores data in memory
-- implement a client that communicates with the server
+- client that communicates with the server
+- enable data transfer between client and server
-- program the data structure(hashmap) used in the server
+- data structure(hashmap) used in the server
-- program the commands to store and retrieve data
+- commands to store and retrieve data
+- data persistence(in-memory)[can use storage too]

+## DONE:
+- server that accepts connection